meta-llama/prompt-ops/docs/inference_providers.md

 ### Using Different Models for Task and Proposer

-prompt-ops allows you to specify different models for the task execution and the prompt proposal process:
+llama-prompt-ops allows you to specify different models for the task execution and the prompt proposal process:

 ```yaml
 model: